The-Nine9/Affordability-Comp/engineeringJouranl/sdc milestones.md

 	[ X ] Midpoint Conversation Video

 ##Part 3c
-	[   ]	Show the New Relic dashboard displaying your service's metrics during a stress test (in development) [   ]	Service RPS (in development) with setup/config details and sample results
+	[ X ]	Show the New Relic dashboard displaying your service's metrics during a stress test (in development) [   ]	Service RPS (in development) with setup/config details and sample results

 ##Part 4